mediafinger/chimera_http_client/README.markdown

 * `password` - used for a BasicAuth login
 * `timeout` - set a custom timeout per request (the default is 3 seconds)
 * `cache` - optionally overwrite the cache store set in `Connection` in any request
+* `monitoring_context` - pass additional information you want to collect with your instrumentation `monitor`

 Example: